Shanemack17/Basic-Network-Lab-Packet-Tracer/README.md

 end
 write memory
 ```
-✅ DHCP pool configured successfully:
+✅ *DHCP pool configured successfully:*
 ![Router Config DHCP](Router Config DHCP.png)

 ---

 ### 3. Configure PCs to Obtain IP via DHCP
 On each PC, go to **Desktop > IP Configuration** and select **DHCP**.
-The PC should receive an IP address from the router.
+The PC should receive an IP address, subnet mask, gateway, and DNS from the router automatically.

-✅ Example from PC0:
+✅ *Example from PC0:*
 ![IP Config](IP Config.png)

 ---

 ### 4. Test Connectivity
-Ping from each PC to the router and between PCs to verify they are getting valid addresses and can communicate.
+We test by pinging from each PC to the router and between PCs.
+Successful pings show that:
+- The router’s DHCP pool is working,
+- Both PCs are on the same network,
+- The router is functioning as the default gateway.

-✅ Ping from PC0 to Router:
+✅ *Ping from PC0 to Router:*
 ![Test PC0](Test PC0.png)

-✅ Ping from PC0 to another PC:
+✅ *Ping from PC0 to another PC:*
 ![Test PC to PC](Test PC to PC.png)

 ---